Spin-orbit coupling and magnetism in $\rm Sr_2CrO_4$: Staggered Orbital Order ( )

-In the planar ordering case, the calculated spectral function is shown in Fig. \ref{fig6} for several $\epsilon_{xy}$ values.
+In the planar ordering case (positive $\epsilon_{xy}$), the calculated spectral function is shown in Fig. \ref{fig7}.
 Again, the most significant feature is that while energy of the orbiton mode increases with $\epsilon_{xy}$ due to increasing particle-hole excitation energy, the magnon mode energy increases only slightly.
 The orbiton modes arise from particle-hole excitations involving $xy$ (particle) and $yz,xz$ (hole) orbitals, and therefore correspondng to $L_x,L_y$ fluctuations.
 The prominent gapped magnon mode (b) shows a gap of 25 meV at ${\bf q}=(\pi,\pi)$ for out-of-plane spin fluctuations.
 The gap for the in-plane magnon mode (b) is about 3 meV.

-The same orbital mixing between $xy$ and $yz,xz$ orbitals, which causes the small particle-hole gap between $xy$ and $yz,xz$ bands in Fig. \ref{fig3}(b), is also responsible for mixing between spin, orbiton, and spin-orbiton sectors in the particle-hole propagator, resulting in strong magnon-orbiton entanglement Fig. \ref{fig6}(b).
-When the $xy$ band is pushed up by increasing $\epsilon_{xy}$, the orbiton modes shift to higher energy (c,d) and disentangle from the magnon modes, which are now reduced to conventional magnons in two-dimensional quantum Heisenberg AFM model with effective spin $S=1$ constituted by Hund's coupled $yz,xz$ moments.
+When the $xy$ band is pushed up by increasing $\epsilon_{xy}$, the orbiton modes shift to higher energy (c) and decouple from the magnon modes, which are now reduced to conventional magnons in two-dimensional quantum Heisenberg AFM model with effective spin $S=1$ constituted by Hund's coupled $yz,xz$ moments.